bootstrapworld/data-management/architecture.md

 partner may or may not have requirements for the form of the report.

+<a id="org2bce639"></a>

+### Professional educators

-Professional educators are often teachers or have had experience in the classroom, but can also be administrators, paraprofessionals, learning coaches, or department coordinators.
-We wish to track the changing role our teachers have to their profession and employer.
+are often teachers or have had experience in the classroom, but can also be administrators, paraprofessionals, learning coaches, or department coordinators.
+We wish to track the changing role our professional educators have to their profession and employer.
 We wish to know a teachers current schedule and where in that schedule they have been able to utilize Bootstrap curricula or pedagogy.

-Teachers have the largest and most direct role in affecting student outcomes and the quality of the Bootstrap implementation.

-Bootstraps primary aim is to support student learning in core academic skills, especially mathematical reasoning.
-Teachers are the professionals who deploy Bootstrap content.
-The quality of that deployment directly correlates to student achievement with Bootstrap.
-Whether
-Bootstrap curricula meets its aim to boost standardized achievement relies on the quality of teacher's deployment.
+<a id="orgde967ed"></a>

+### Administrators

-Administrators oversee teachers.
-They are the point persons on the contracts the create training events and build cohorts.
-Administrators track teacher attendance at training events and may disperse stipends to teachers based on deliverables.
+Administrators have a role to their organization that places them supporting teachers for the majority of their day.
+They are sometimes the point persons on the contracts (cohort admin), who create training events and build cohorts.
+More often teachers are beholden to administrators who are not directly connected to Bootstrap, but who may have a large role in the teacher's implementation.

+<a id="orgc5261d0"></a>

+### Implementation

-Implementation describes a teacher using Bootstrap curriculum with their students.
+describes a teacher using Bootstrap curriculum with their students.
 Bootstrap curriculum is designed to fit in as a module into existing classes with established goals.
 Teachers using Bootstrap in their classes have identified a learning goal or series of goals that Bootstrap curriculum covers.
 Depending on the course objectives and grade band of students different swaths of curriculum are available.
 Implementation is a description of the context in which a teacher is using Boostrap, to what depth and what breadth.

+<a id="org2a11fcc"></a>

+### Student achievement

-Student achievement measures show gains through pre and post diagnostics of skills covered by the Bootstrap curriculum.
+measures show gains through
+pre and post diagnostics of skills covered by the Bootstrap curriculum.
 These skills overlap between Bootstrap curriculum, but have different contexts